+This report updates the report of 16 June 2014 to take account of relevant comments.
 The structure of the rest of this report is as follows:

-- Section 2 discusses some methodological issues in making comparisons of cost of capital regulatory decisions across jurisdictions. - Section 3 presents the results of the comparisons of cost of capital regulatory decisions.
+- Section 2 discusses some methodological issues in making comparisons of cost of capital regulatory decisions across jurisdictions. - Section 3 presents the results of the comparisons of cost of capital regulatory decisions. - Section 4 responds to specific comments on the report of 16 June 2014 that are not addressed in the body of the report.